fredgibbs/fredgibbs.github.io/courses/american-food/film-analysis.md

 ---
 layout: syllabus
-title: History of American Food Cultures
+course-title: History of American Food
+course-slug: american-food
 term: Summer 2019
 number: HIST 413
-section: home
+section: links-guides
-header: american-food
 ---

 # Film Analysis Essay

 ## Objective
 This assignment encourages you to bring what we've learned in class in critiquing and analyzing a documentary or film focused on food.